pydicom/pynetdicom/docs/tutorials/create_scu.rst

   that the SCP is up and running and that the firewall is allowing traffic through.
-* ``Called AE title not recognised``: indicates that the SCP requires the A-ASSOCIATE-RQ's *Called AE Title* value match it's own.
+* ``Called AE title not recognised``: indicates that the SCP requires the A-ASSOCIATE-RQ's *Called AE Title* value match its own.
 This can be set with the *ae_title* keyword parameter in :meth:`~ae.ApplicationEntity.associate`
 * ``Calling AE title not recognised``: indicates that the SCP requires the